-Please also refer to the section "The strategy of the Group" on page 97 of this Base Prospectus for more information.
+Please also refer to the section "The strategy of the Group" on page 116 of this Base Prospectus for more information.

-As the Issuer is a holding company, the holders of Notes will be structurally subordinated to other creditors who hold debt instruments at the level of one or more of the operating subsidiaries of the Issuer.
+As the Issuer is a holding company, the holders of Notes will be structurally subordinated to other creditors who hold debt instruments at the level of one or more of the subsidiaries of the Issuer.

 The Issuer is the financial holding company of the Group and has two important subsidiaries, KBC Bank NV and KBC Insurance NV.
-The main sources of operating funds for the Issuer are the dividends, distributions, interest payments and any advances it receives from its operating subsidiaries and the amounts raised through the issuance of debt instruments.
-The ability of the subsidiaries to make dividends and other payments to the Issuer may depend on their profitability and may be subject to certain legal or contractual restrictions.
-The extent to which the Issuer is able to receive or raise such funds will, in turn, affect its ability to make payments on the Notes and any other debt instruments of the Issuer, which, in addition, may rank senior.
+The main sources of operating funds for the Issuer are the dividends, distributions, interest payments and any advances it receives from its subsidiaries and the amounts raised through the issuance of debt instruments such as the Notes.
+The ability of the subsidiaries to make dividend and other payments to the Issuer may depend on their profitability and may be subject to certain legal or contractual restrictions.
+The extent to which the Issuer is able to receive such payments will, in turn, affect its ability to make payments on the Notes and any other debt instruments of the Issuer, which, in addition, may rank senior to the Notes.
 The Notes do not benefit from any guarantee from any of the subsidiaries.